ConorMcPersonal/Toaster/Packaging.md

 16 REM Paper is the same but Shift-c.
 BORDER is on B

+20 CLS

+25 REM CLS is on V

-20 LOAD "" CODE
+30 LOAD "" CODE

-25 REM LOAD is on J, CODE is Extended mode and I
+35 REM LOAD is on J, CODE is Extended mode and I

-30 CLEAR 33155: LOAD "" CODE : RANDOMIZE USR 33156
+40 CLEAR 33155: LOAD "" CODE : RANDOMIZE USR 33156

-35 REM CLEAR is X, RAND is T, USR is Extended-L
+45 REM CLEAR is X, RAND is T, USR is Extended-L

+Save this to TAP from Fuse (Media/Write, then SAVE "Loader" LINE 10) (save is on S, line is on ext-shift-3)